SamuelGarrattIqa/helm_upgrade_logs/README.md

 ## Usage

-This gem is purely about an `exe` to wrap around `helm` commands and to log helpful commands.
+This gem is purely about an `exe` to wrap around `helm` commands and to log events and pod logs that happen as part of that release while it is being released.

 Once installed, install/upgrade a helm chart with

 ```bash